Qudian Inc. : American Depositary Shares Securities Litigation

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company’s business, operational and compliance policies.
 Specifically, the Complaint alleges Defendants made false and/or misleading statements and/or failed to disclose that: (i) regulatory developments in China threatened to negatively impact Qudian’s fiscal full year 2019 (“FY19”) financial results; (ii) Qudian’s business was unprepared to mitigate the risks associated with these regulatory changes; (iii) as a result, Qudian’s loan portfolio was plagued by growing delinquency rates; (iv) all of the foregoing made Qudian’s repeated assertions concerning its FY19 financial guidance unrealistic; and (v) as a result, the Company’s public statements were materially false and misleading at all relevant times.

 On April 7, 2020, the Court issued an Order appointing Co-Lead Plaintiffs and approving Co-Lead Counsel.
+Co-Lead Plaintiffs filed an amended Complaint on June 17.

 Company & Securities Information